What Is the Difference Between a QA Analyst and a QA Engineer?

 QA Analyst vs. QA Engineer

 One of the most common mistakes when it comes to QA is assuming that a QA Analyst is the same as a QA Engineer.
 All QA Engineers can be referred to as QA analysts, but not the other way around.
 Some development companies offer QA services without making this difference clear to their customers, and that is a big mistake.
+While the job description of each role seems similar to the other, there is an important gap between QA analyst vs QA engineer.

 Due to their limited knowledge, a typical QA Analyst will be restricted when it comes to finding solutions to problems.
 That is, a QA Analyst will most likely be unable to go beyond the client’s requirements.
 In a process as important as QA, it is essential that the person doing QA can see various steps ahead.
 By doing so, the development team can make sure that future mistakes are addressed at an early stage.